michaelboyles/spring-ws-disconnect/README.md

  4. Credentials for login screen are: user / password
  5. Wait for around 2 minutes (`server.servlet.session.timeout` is set to 1 minute)

-The websocket will be disconnected, despite heartbeating with the second every second.
+The websocket will be disconnected, despite heartbeating with the server every second.

 ## Workaround